The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 However, both of these breeds a generally rank very low in terms of aggressiveness.
 Neither breed is likely to be predisposed to aggressive traits if trained and socialized properly.
 Labrador Retrievers, in particular, are among the least aggressive dog breeds.

-As with all breeds, a gentle hand will produce the most confident, cooperative and friendly companion.
+As with all breeds, a gentle hand will produce a confident, cooperative and friendly companion.

 Training Your Border Collie Lab Mix

 Both of these breeds need a ton of regular exercise.
-Collies can become extremely destructive when bored or not given an outlet for their energy.
+Collies can become very destructive when bored.
+Or not given an outlet for their energy.
 Labradors could become overweight or potentially destructive in youth if unexercised.

-Although Labradors do generally slow down quite a bit with age, Border Collies do not.
-So you’ll need to be prepared for at least a decade and a half of regular exercise before you acquire a Border Collie Lab mix.
+Although Labradors do slow down quite a bit with age, Border Collies do not.
+So you’ll need to be prepared for at least a decade and a half of regular exercise before you get a Border Collie Lab mix.

-Training and socialization are also particularly important to a Border Collie Labrador mix’s temperament.
+Training and socialization are also very important to a Border Collie Labrador mix’s temperament.
 Border Collies can become shy, anxious and even aggressive if not properly socialized or trained.

-Any anxiety combined with a Labradors considerable strength and biting power could result in disaster, so do not forgo training or socialization under any circumstances.
+Any anxiety mixed with a Labradors strength and biting power could end in disaster.
+So do not forgo training or socialization under any circumstances.
 This is true for all breeds, but particularly this mix, which can be both powerful and sensitive.

-Athletic and agility training are highly encouraged with this mix breed, but keep an eye on your dog’s joints as they exercise since both of these breeds are prone to hip dysplasia and other joint problems.
+Athletic and agility training are highly encouraged with this mix breed.
+But keep an eye on your dog’s joints as they exercise.
+Both of these breeds are prone to hip dysplasia and other joint problems.

 Border Collie Lab Mix Health

-A Border Collie Labrador mix will likely have a relatively long and healthy life.
-They can live into their mid-teens if well cared for, but they are prone to several health risks.
+A Border Collie Labrador mix will likely have a long and healthy life.
+They can live into their mid-teens if well cared for.
+But they are prone to several health risks.

 You’ll need to get your Border Collie Labrador Retriever the following health screenings: